pilotmoon/PopClip-Extensions/README.md

 ## Credits

-All the extensions were created by Nick Moore, except where stated.
-Individual extension credits are included in the extension's readme file.
+Credits are included in the individual extension readme files.

 ## License

-All extensions in this repo are published under the MIT License (see [LICENSE.txt](LICENSE.txt)) unless noted otherwise in the readme file.
+All source code is published under the MIT License ([LICENSE.txt](LICENSE.txt)) unless stated otherwise in the extension readme files.

 ## Changelog

-Where provided, individual changelogs are included in the extension readme files.
+Individual changelogs are included in the extension readme files.